 - Time-to-market speed and deadlines

 When opting for staff augmentation, you gain more control over the development process and your augmented team.
-You’ll be the one who chooses the candidates and manages the software development processes and the development team, and you won’t have to worry about administrative and organizational hassles.
+You'll be the one who chooses the candidates and manages the software development processes and the development team, and you won't have to worry about administrative and organizational hassles.
+Basically, staff augmentation companies handle the admin burden while you get the opportunity to deal with your core responsibilities.

 Project-based outsourcing allows you to get all aspects of software development, from structuring a team to managing processes, off your hands.
 Further, there is no need to have in-house tech expertise or spend time on your remote development team.
 However, with project-based outsourcing, customers often don't know who is working on their project, what developers are currently doing, and which decisions are made throughout the development process.